AdobeDocs/journey-optimizer.en/help/using/content-management/generative-email.md

     ![](assets/full-email-1.png){zoomable="yes"}

-1. Enable the **[!UICONTROL Use original content]** option for the AI Assistant for Content Acceleration to personalize new content based on the selected content.
+1. Enable the **[!UICONTROL Use original content]** option for the AI Assistant Content Accelerator to personalize new content based on the selected content.

 1. Fine tune the content by describing what you want to generate in the **[!UICONTROL Prompt]** field.